 According to the Competition and Consumer Protection Commission, a motor vehicle must be in roadworthy condition when sold to a consumer via a trader.
 It is an offence under the Sale of Goods & Supply of Services Act,1980 to sell a car to a consumer which is not roadworthy.
 It is also an offence under Road Traffic legislation which is enforced by An Garda Siochana.
 A trader must not give misleading material information in relation to any aspect of the car, including it’s history (such as if the car has been crashed, clocked, on finance, imported etc.), specification, the need for any repair or other work required on the car etc.

 Unfortunately consumer protection legislation does not cover private sales.
 However you should ask as many questions as possible and document the answers.
 Get the vendor to sign the document with those questions answered.
-This would assist you in the event legal action was taken if the vendor lied.
+This would assist you in the event legal action was required to be brought against the vendor.

 Pick a vehicle which best suits your lifestyle for the duration of the ownership period.
 Consider the running cost of the vehicle made up of service costs, fuel economy, and insurance costs.
 Will you need additional space?
 Are you conscious of the environment?

 A dealer should also have this document but the name would still be in the last owner as a dealer is not normally classed as an owner if they intend to sell the vehicle.
-The VRC has a 10 digit number on the top right hand corner of the first page.
+The VRC has a letter followed by a number on the top right hand corner of the first page.
 It should look like C061234567.
-Take down these numbers and match them when getting your Cartell Car Check.
-Cartell has all of these numbers for each vehicle and if they do not match with Cartell the document could be forged and the vehicle may be stolen or a clone/ringer.
+Take down these digits and match them when getting your Cartell Car Check.
+If they do not match with Cartell the document could be forged and the vehicle may be stolen or a clone/ringer.
 A clone or ringer is a vehicle which is made to look like another vehicle and is generally a stolen vehicle using the identity of a clean vehicle without the knowledge of the owner of the clean vehicle.

 The vehicle you choose will be to a certain specification.
 The engine size, fuel type, date of registration and colour will be detailed on the VRC.
 You should check this against the vehicle.
 There are instances where the seller will try to gain more value by pretending the vehicle is of a higher power or higher trim level.
 The correct specification will be detailed on your Cartell Car Check.